apache/druid/docs/content/tutorials/tutorial-batch.md

 ![Tasks view](../tutorials/img/tutorial-batch-data-loader-09.png "Tasks view")

-In the tasks view you can click `Refresh` a couple of times until your ingestion task (hopefully) succeeds.
+In the tasks view, you can click `Refresh` a couple of times until your ingestion task (hopefully) succeeds.

 When a tasks succeeds it means that it built one or more segments that will now be picked up by the data servers.

 Navigate to the `Datasources` view and click refresh until your datasource (`wikipedia`) appears.
-This could take a few seconds as the segments are being loaded.
+This can take a few seconds as the segments are being loaded.

 ![Datasource view](../tutorials/img/tutorial-batch-data-loader-10.png "Datasource view")

-Once you see the datasource there with a green (fully available) circle, you can go to the `Query` view to run SQL queries against this datasource.
+A datasource is queryable once you see a green (fully available) circle.
+At this point, you can go to the `Query` view to run SQL queries against the datasource.

-Since this is a small dataset you can simply run a `SELECT * FROM wikipedia` query to see your results.
+Since this is a small dataset, you can simply run a `SELECT * FROM wikipedia` query to see your results.

 ![Query view](../tutorials/img/tutorial-batch-data-loader-11.png "Query view")